vsjanarthani/Challenge1/README.md

 Weekly Challenge 1
 #Description
-Refactored the code to meet acceptance criteria.
-Included appropriate comments, closing tags and alternative text for images.
-Used HTML Symenatic elements such as Header, section, article, aside, footer etc.
+This is a website for Horiseon.
+Its done as part of the weekly challenge in coding bootcamp at UC Berkeley.
+The objective of this project is to Refactored the code to meet acceptance criteria and also to included appropriate comments, closing tags and alternative texts for images.
 #Live URL
-Please find the website deployed here
+Please find the website deployed [here] (https://vsjanarthani.github.io/Challenge1/)
+#Built With
+*HTML
+*CSS
+#Contribution
+Made with <3 by Janarthani V Subramaniam